-In the Scottish city, 17,400 people work for creative organisations.
+In the Scottish city, 19,800 people work in the creative industries.
 There is tough competition for relatively few jobs though – so breaking into this sector can be a challenge.

 Employers include: Film City Glasgow, BBC Scotland, Royal Conservatoire of Scotland.